What is HIPAA?

 Access to your EHR account is defined by strict user access levels so that information doesn’t fall into the wrong hands.
 Our world-class data centers feature biometric security, data backups, redundant power supplies and continuous surveillance systems.
 All your data transfers with us have the highest level of SSL/TLS encryption against malicious parties.

 All these protection measures make us an industry leader for EHR security.

 Connect to more clinical data with our HIPAA-compliant network

-With our free EHR, you can send and receive protected data from the largest HIPAA-compliant network of labs, imaging centers, pharmacies and billing systems directly within your EHR.
+With our EHR, you can send and receive protected data from the largest HIPAA-compliant network of labs, imaging centers, pharmacies and billing systems directly within your EHR.

 Plus, with the option to enable clinical data exchange from health plans and accountable care organizations, you can access your patient’s health records from hospitals and other practices.

 Reach your patients anywhere, anytime with HIPAA-compliant messaging